CliMA/EnsembleKalmanProcesses.jl/paper.md

 prior = combine_distributions([prior_A, prior_v])
 ```

-To use a basic ensemble method we need to specify one more hyperparameter, the size of the ensemble, which we take to be `N_ensemble = 5`.
-We now begin solving the problem, by creating the initial ensemble from our prior, and selecting the `Inversion()` tool to perform ensemble Kalman inversion:
+To use a basic ensemble method we need to specify the size of the ensemble, which we take to be `N_ensemble = 5`.
+We now initialize the problem, by drawing the initial ensemble from the prior and selecting the `Inversion()` tool to perform ensemble Kalman inversion:

 ```julia
 initial_ensemble = construct_initial_ensemble(prior, N_ensemble)